HL7/davinci-pct/input/pagecontent/use_cases.md

 1. A patient schedules a service which triggers the composition of a collection of 1 or more GFEs. <em>Note: The composition of the collection of GFEs is currently not in scope for this IG.
 In other words, how the scheduling provider coordinates with other providers is currently not in scope for this IG. </em>

-2. The provider uses the gfe-submit operation to submit the GFE bundle to the payer or payer intermediary endpoint.
+2. The provider uses the gfe-submit operation to submit the GFE bundle to the payer endpoint.
 This is a POST request.

 3. The AEOB bundle is created asynchronously.
 Because of this the AEOB bundle is not complete at this point.
 This is because the GFE processing and adjudication has not taken place yet.
 Therefore, each AEOB instance in the bundle should now contain one of these `ExplanationOfBenefit.outcome`: `queued`, `error`, or `partial`.
 The gfe-submit response will also contain a Bundle.identifier.

 4. The Bundle.identifier can now be used to run a AEOB FHIR query to check the AEOB `ExplanationOfBenefit.outcome`(s) and receive the completed bundle.
 The AEOB is complete when `ExplanationOfBenefit.outcome` is equal to `complete`.
 This process is explained in more detail in the [Get completed AEOB from payer](use_cases.html#get-completed-aeob-from-payer) section.

-Note: The translation from FHIR to X12 and back to FHIR is not required to be conformant with this IG.

 #### Get completed AEOB from payer